Placing your order

 Obviously, if there are any errors in the supplied files, we will notify you about that and instruct you what shall be corrected.
 Please check Artwork Preparation Guideline below to learn more about how to correctly prepare the files as well as read through the most common mistakes.

-Normally an LP order is fulfilled within 5-6 weeks (plus 2-3 weeks for test presses), counting from the day of all files approval and received payment.
+Normally a CD replication order is fulfilled within 10 – 15 working days, counting from the day of all files approval and received payment.
 Please note that these are only estimates and the final turnaround time will depend on the quantity ordered and specification of the packaging.
 Additionally, these lead times may vary significantly, depending on the current workload and market situation and can both be shorter or longer.
 You can always drop us a line to check what is the current lead time.

 After your order is fulfilled, we carefully pack it and ship to a desired destination.
 We ship worldwide via both standard and express delivery services and we can also drop ship to multiple location directly from our warehouse.